jarllarsson/KernelSanders/README.md

 ##External dependencies

--Assimp
+- Assimp
--CUDA
+- CUDA
--FreeImage
+- FreeImage
--GLM
+- GLM
--OIS
+- OIS
--Visual Leak Detector
+- Visual Leak Detector

 ##License
--KernelSanders license is found in licenseKernelSanders.md.
+- KernelSanders license is found in licenseKernelSanders.md.
--Parts of the engine is also based on the Amalgamation engine of which I'm a co-author, for those, see licenseOther.md.
+- Parts of the engine is also based on the Amalgamation engine of which I'm a co-author, for those, see licenseOther.md.